 Sabbath and Rosh Chodesh services begin at 10:30 am.
 Exceptions to this are those assigned to a 9:00 am Sabbath service.
 Please invite your guests to come 15 minutes prior to the start of the service so that we can begin the service promptly.
 The 9:00 service ends at 10:15 and the 10:30 service ends at 12:00.

-Afternoon Bar/Bat Mitzvah services, Mincha, commonly called Havdallah after the brief service which concludes the Sabbath, begin at 6:45 PM (6:30 PM on invitation).
-This service will conclude at 8:00 PM.
+Afternoon Bar/Bat Mitzvah services, Mincha, commonly called Havdallah after the brief service which concludes the Sabbath, begin at 6:30 PM.

 Photography